Fauna CLI

 Manage FSL schema

 In Fauna, you define database schema using Fauna Schema Language (FSL).
-You can manage FSL schemas using Fauna Dashboard or as .fsl files using the Fauna CLI.
+You can manage FSL schemas using the Fauna Dashboard or as .fsl files using the Fauna CLI.

-Using the CLI lets you:
+Using .fsl files lets you:

 For more information, see Manage schema as .fsl files.